micahhsu/micahhsu.github.io/_projects/5dof-arm/index.md

 # Competition
 After our Systems Acceptance Review, we were admitted to the final competition in Utah.
 In this competition, there were two missions using the arm: the Extreme Retrieval Mission, a long-range task requiring retrieval of large objects, and the Equipment Servicing Mission, a short-range but very precise task.

-Here is a picture from the Extreme Retrieval Mission (unfortunately, our drive train got stuck on a rock.
-But we had better luck next year!)
+Here is a picture from the Extreme Retrieval Mission (unfortunately, our drive train got stuck on a rock... we had better luck the next year)
 {% include image-gallery.html images="arm2-extreme-retrieval.jpg" %}

 Here are some images from the Equipment Servicing Mission (13th place!):